input-output-hk/plutus-pioneer-program/docs/week7.rst

 Code Example 1
 ~~~~~~~~~~~~~~

-Let's define the game, and then code it.

-We can imagine that, at the start of the game, Alice and Bob have put down a certain amount of money.
-The winner takes it all.
+We can imagine that, at the start of the game, Alice and Bob have put down the same amount of money each and that the winner will take it all.

 The game starts with Alice posting her hash, as described above.
 Bob, if he plays along, will post his own choice.

-At this point, we have Alice's hash and Bob's choice, which we will call *cBob*.
+At this point, we have Alice's hash and Bob's choice.

 .. figure:: img/week07__00011.png